Vikas-malakar0281/retail-data-warehouse-sql-/README.md

 # 🏬 Retail Data Warehouse Project (SQL Server + Power BI)

 An end-to-end Data Warehouse project designed for a realistic retail business scenario.
-Built using SQL Server 2022 and Power BI, this project demonstrates modern data warehousing concepts using a layered architecture with custom-generated sales, product, inventory, and customer data.
+Built using SQL Server 2022 and Power BI, this project demonstrates modern data warehousing concepts using a layered architecture with ChatGPT-generated sales, product, inventory, and customer data.

 ---